miekg/king/README.md

 }
 ```

-And then assign it the to `Flags` in Zsh or Bash.
+And then assign it the to `Flags` in Zsh, Bash or Man.

+Note that for completion you give it a *kong.Node and the completion rolls out, for manual creation you give
+it a *parent\* \*kong.Node and a field name.
+This is needed because for manual creation a lot of documentation
+tags are defined on that parent.

 Run the tests to see example files being created.